Skip to main content

 Description

-In British Columbia, 98% of electricity is generated from renewable sources, making the province's electrical grid one of the cleanest in the world.
-Achieving provincial and municipal climate targets requires transitioning from fossil fuels to electricity across most sectors.
-However, for hard-to-electrify industries—such as certain industrial processes and long-haul trucking—alternative zero-carbon energy sources like hydrogen will play a critical role.
+In British Columbia, 98% of electricity is generated from renewable sources, making the province’s electrical grid one of the cleanest in the world.
+Meeting provincial and municipal climate targets will require a transition from fossil fuels to electricity across most sectors.
+However, for hard-to-electrify applications - such as certain industrial processes and long-haul freight - alternative zero-carbon energy sources like hydrogen will also play a critical role.

-Facilitating this transition requires careful rate-planning to ensure zero-carbon energy remains affordable and incentivizes widespread electrification.
+Supporting this transition will require thoughtful rate planning and policy design to ensure zero-carbon energy remains affordable and continues to incentivize widespread adoption.

-The City will advocate to energy utilities and the Province for policies and programs that support affordable zero-carbon energy, helping Surrey residents transition to cleaner energy sources and contribute to climate targets.
+The City will advocate to energy utilities and the Province for policies and programs that support affordable access to zero-carbon energy, enabling Surrey residents and businesses to transition away from fossil fuels and contribute to climate goals.

 Summary and contacts